sedbouknight/react-bot/README.md

 # ReactBot

-ReactBot is a chatbot project developed using React and FastAPI, integrating OpenAI's Whisper API using GPT-4o backend and Eleven Labs' Text-to-Speech (TTS) API.
+ReactBot is a chatbot project developed using React and FastAPI, integrating OpenAI's Whisper API using Chat GPT-4o backend and Eleven Labs' Text-to-Speech (TTS) API.
 It functions as a digital research assistant, particularly in the field of organic chemistry.
 However, it can be modified for any task.

 ## Demo